gskema/phpcs-type-sniff/README.md

 Custom `phpcs` [CodeSniffer][link-phpcs] rule that:

-- Enforces usage of PHP 7 type declarations (where possible)
+- Enforces usage of PHP8, PHP7 type declarations (where possible)
 - Enforces documenting array types with more specific types (e.g. `int[]`)
 - Checks for useless PHPDoc blocks (no repeated information)
 - Many more other checks